wch/r-source/ALTREP.md

 added even with inlining.

-One option would be to give _all_ objects a dispatch table and use this for hanling basic operations like `length`.
+One option would be to give _all_ objects a dispatch table and use this for handling basic operations like `length`.
 This does work, but the performance hit resulting from the additional function calls seems a bit high.
 It does simplify code considerably though.